-Discipline procedures for a student who is found to be cheating will be, but are not limited to, office referral, zero on the assignment for both parties involved, parent conference, and suspension.
+Discipline procedures for a student who is found to be cheating will be, but are not limited to, a behavior log in FACTS, zero on the assignment for both parties involved, parent conference, and suspension.
 Repeat offenders can expect increasingly severe consequences.